andycowl/bbdb3-manual/introduction.rst

 Support for modern Emacs mail readers - mu4e, notmuch, wanderlust

 Globalisation - improved support for phone and address formats.

-BBDB3 attempted to rationalise the terminology which meant the changing of some lisp variables and functions.

-In BBDB3, "address" is used to refer to snail mail addresses, "mail" for email addresses and "name" for real names.

-BBDB3 treats outgoing messages (i.e. Emacs message and mail mode) like incoming messages in your Emacs MUA (Gnus, Rmail, VM, etc).
-So you can configure BBDB such that it updates BBDB based on outgoing messages in much the same way you can do this with incoming messages.

 Where to get BBDB3 ?
 --------------------